Skip to main content

 Findings

-• We found: The title tag is present and within the optimal length range.
+• Title tag is present and optimal length.

-• We found: A meta description is present and descriptive.
+• Meta description is present and optimal length.

 Recommendations